- 1 Going Green Business Options

 Sustainability and your Business

 Wastefulness is completely unsustainable.
 Additionally, it is guaranteed to have dire long and short-term consequences, both social and ecological.
-Any enterprise consuming large amounts of natural resources has a duty to ensure that their practices are sustainable, and that they do everything in their power to keep their enterprise from harming the environment.
+Any enterprise consuming large amounts of natural resources has a duty to ensure that their practices are sustainable.

 Going Green Business Opportunities: